turboderp/exllamav2/README.md

 ## Performance

 Some quick tests to compare performance with V1.
-There may still be more performance optimizations in the future, and speeds will vary across GPUs, with slow CPUs still being a potential bottleneck:
+There may be more performance optimizations in the future, and speeds will vary across GPUs, with slow CPUs still being a potential bottleneck:

 | Model      | Mode        | Size  | grpsz | act | V1: 3090Ti | V1: 4090 | V2: 3090Ti | V2: 4090    |